cjimti/iotwifi/README.md

 ### Connect to the Pi over Wifi

-On your laptop or phone you should now see a Wifi Network named **iot-wifi-cfg-3** assuming you did not change it from the default.
+On your laptop or phone, you should now see a Wifi Network named **iot-wifi-cfg-3** assuming you did not change it from the default.
 The default password for this network is **iotwifipass**.
-Once connected to this network you should get an IP address assigned in the range specified in the config: `192.168.27.100,192.168.27.150,1h`.
+Once connected to this network you should get an IP address assigned to the range specified in the config: `192.168.27.100,192.168.27.150,1h`.

 ![Coeect Phone](/doc_assets/phone.jpg)

 Once connected open a web browser and go to http://192.168.27.1:8080/status.
-You Can access this APi enpoint on the Raspberry Pi device itself from `localhost`*.
+You can access this API endpoint on the Raspberry Pi device itself from `localhost`*.
 On on Pi try the curl command `curl http://localhost:8080/status`.

 You should receive a JSON message similar to the following: